platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 Platform.sh would reserve one level down from `example.com`.
 In that case, adding `foo.bar.baz.example.com` to a project would reserve only `*.baz.example.com` for that project.
 So you could add `beep.example.com` to a different project without any issues.

-The subdomain hijacking protection ensures that no other users can add a subdomain to their project, as long as you don't use wildcards DNS records pointing at Platform.sh.

 ## Locked domains